thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV-2/6ywl/README.md

 ## Basefolder

-6ywl.pdb and 6ywl.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+6ywl.pdb and 6ywl.cif - the coordinates of the threedimensional molecular model

-6ywl-sf.cif - contains deposited diffraction data for this PDB entry, if the structure has been solved with X-ray or neutron crystallography.
+6ywl-sf.cif - deposited diffraction data for this PDB entry

-6ywl.mtz - contains structure factors after automatic refinement of molecular model against the diffraction data.
+6ywl.mtz - structure factors after automatic refinement of molecular model against the diffraction data.

 ## Subfolders